Aquanty/rtd-hgs/docs/source/index.rst

 facilitate, for example, the creation of a plot of fluid flux versus time at a node.

-For an example which uses flux output nodes, see verification problem in Section :ref:`V-sec:verif_pm_cd` .
+| For an example which uses flux output nodes, see verification problem
+  in Section :ref:
+| .

 --------------